rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

   * **(4b)** Instantiate the PersonController with the PersonService.

-Everything is IO, URIO[PersonService, PersonController] is an IO that needs a PersonService and will produce a PersonController and cannot fail.
+Everything is described as ZIO effects. `URIO[PersonService, PersonController]` is a ZIO that needs a PersonService and will produce a PersonController and cannot fail.

 > **URIO** is a type alias for a ZIO that cannot fail:
 >
->  type **URIO**[R, A] = ZIO[R, **Nothing**, A]`
+>  `type URIO[R, A] = ZIO[R, Nothing, A]`

 **zServerLogic** is part of the Tapir ZIO support, and bridges a ZIO in the Rest API.

-**zServerLogic** is a combinator that will transform a ZIO effect into a server logic, it will handle the error and the success case.
+Itis a combinator that will transform a ZIO effect into a server logic, it will handle the error and the success case.

 Tapir provides a [lot of combinators](https://tapir.softwaremill.com/en/latest/server/logic.html#other-server-logic-variants) to handle the ZIO effect, Cats Effect or Future.

 ### 7.3.
 Client side

-On **client side**, Tapir will allow to interact as client, it will leverage the same endpoint definition to generate the client side code.
+On the **client side**, Tapir will allow to interact as client, it will leverage the same endpoint definition to generate the client side code.

 It will smartly generate the client side code, that will be used in the Laminar UI.

 ## 8. Laminar